When it comes to buying a used car, you may have come across the insurance terms Category N and Category S.

-These are insurance categories assigned to vehicles when the cost of a repair would likely exceed the car’s total value.
+These are assigned to vehicles when the cost of a repair would likely exceed the car’s total value.

-Read on and learn the difference between Category N and S cars, whether these vehicles need an MOT, and if you can drive them once they have been written off.
+Read on to learn more about why Category N and S cars don't both need new MOTs, if you can drive them once they have been written off and more.

 Will a Cat N or Cat S Car Need a New MOT?